rakifsul/rf_desktopdev_pack/README.md

 I have some ideas to enrich this project:

--   Database Server Pack Manager.
+-   [done] Database Server Pack Manager.
 -   Web Based Website Copier.
 -   Etc...
 Tell me on issues.